cpske/ISP/assignment/ku-polls/iteration1.md

      requirements.txt
      ```

-5. Create a Branch and use Github Flow.
-   - Create a branch named **iteration1** and do your work on this branch.
+5. Create a git branch named **iteration1** and do your work on this branch.

 6. **Push to Github** after you finish **each part** of the Django tutorial, e.g.
      ```